hundeo:

 FCI Group: Companion and Toy Dogs

-The image of the poodle has changed greatly over the centuries.
-Today, many consider him a companion or lap dog.
-However, this breed is not only externally versatile, but also very intelligent and lively.
-In the past, he was a real hunting dog.
+The image of the poodle has changed considerably over the centuries.
+Today, it is seen by many as a companion dog or lap dog.
+However, this breed is not only versatile in appearance, but also very intelligent and lively.
+It used to be a real hunting dog.

 Poodle